-If you raise your voice instead of lowering your voice to be heard, you will end up with a madhouse where everyone yells to be heard but no one really hears each other.
+If you raise your voice instead of lowering your voice to be heard, you will end up in a madhouse.
+One where everyone yells to be heard, but no one really hears each other.
 Think about it.

 Checklists keep your kids attentive to the tasks at hand.
 They don’t have to wait for us to give them direction if they already have it, right?

 Attentiveness games work well, especially with little ones.
 Simple games like Simon Says and Pass It On help them to be attentive to your instructions and respond immediately to it.

 There are many games you can find to help you.
 I am not the most creative mom but I found this very inexpensive book on Amazon that has great concentration games.

 Playing games is always a fun engaging way to teach kids.
 It is a lot easier for kids to remember something when they have fun learning it.